Cards win 10th in row, beat Brewers to extend wild-card lead

 Cards win 10th in row, beat Brewers to extend wild-card leadNew

-MILWAUKEE (AP) — Cardinals closer Giovanny Gallegos fanned pinch-hitter Pablo Reyes for the final out and St. Louis won its 10th straight game, increasing its playoff lead by holding off the division-leading Milwaukee Brewers 2-1.
+MILWAUKEE (AP) — Cardinals closer Giovanny Gallegos fanned pinch-hitter Pablo Reyes with the bases loaded for the final out and St. Louis won its 10th straight game, increasing its lead in the playoff chase by holding off the division-leading Milwaukee Brewers 2-1.
 The Cardinals increased their edge for the second NL wild-card spot to four games over Cincinnati.
-San Diego began the day four games behind St. Louis.
 Milwaukee, which has secured a playoff spot, lost its third straight.
 The Brewers, whose magic number to clinch the NL Central stayed at three, lead the Cardinals by 9 ½ games.
 The Brewers are 2-5 in their last seven games.
 Jake Woodford and four relievers combined on a four-hitter as the Cardinals moved closer to the longest winning streak in franchise history, 14 games set in 1935.